Neo Geo: Lifetime and discontinuation

 In January 1991, Romstar released an arcade conversion kit version of the Neo Geo in the United States, allowing the conversion of an arcade cabinet into a Neo Geo system.
 The same month, the Neo Geo home console version made its North American debut at the Consumer Electronics Show (CES).
 SNK also announced that there would generally be a roughly six-month gap between the arcade and home releases of Neo Geo games.

 When real-time 3D graphics became the norm in the arcade industry, the Neo Geo's 2D hardware was unable to produce them.
 Despite this, Neo Geo arcade games retained profitability through the mid-1990s, and the system was one of three 1995 recipients of the American Amusement Machine Association's Diamond Awards (which are based strictly on sales achievements).
 SNK developed a new home console in 1994, called the Neo Geo CD.
 A new arcade system was also made in 1997, called Hyper Neo Geo 64.
 However, these two systems had low popularity and only a few games.

 While it ceased manufacturing home consoles by the end of 1997, SNK continued making software for the original 2D Neo Geo.
 Despite being very aged by the end of the decade, the Neo Geo continued getting popular releases, such as the critically acclaimed The King of Fighters 2002.
 The last official game by SNK for the Neo Geo system, Samurai Shodown V Special, was released in 2004, 14 years after the system's introduction.

 On August 31, 2007, SNK stopped offering maintenance and repairs to Neo Geo home consoles, handhelds, and games.
+The Neo Geo X Gold entertainment system was released on December 6, 2012.
+The system was a licensed, limited-edition bundle created by Tommo and SNK Playmore to celebrate the 20th anniversary of the original Neo Geo AES.
+It included a handheld console with 20 pre-loaded AES classics, a docking station modeled after the original AES console, and an arcade-style joystick.
+The Neo Geo X (NGX) is a hybrid video game console manufactured by Tommo, licensed by SNK Playmore and released on December 18, 2012.
+It features games that were popular on the original Neo Geo hardware and comes built-in with 20 original Neo Geo games, with additional titles available on game cards.